isaac-sim/IsaacLab/docs/source/tutorials/01_assets/run_deformable_object.rst

 To reset the deformable object, we first set the nodal state by calling the :meth:`assets.DeformableObject.write_nodal_state_to_sim` method.
 This method writes the nodal state of the deformable object prim into the simulation buffer.
+Additionally, we free all the kinematic targets set for the nodes in the previous simulation step by calling the :meth:`assets.DeformableObject.write_nodal_kinematic_target_to_sim` method.
+We explain the kinematic targets in the next section.

 Finally, we call the :meth:`assets.DeformableObject.reset` method to reset any internal buffers and caches.

 .. literalinclude:: ../../../../source/standalone/tutorials/01_assets/run_deformable_object.py